Divya4879/My-KendoReact-App/README.md

 ## Features

 1. **Topic Guide**
-   - Enter a topic and desired academic level to receive a clear, concise explanation.
+   - Enter a topic and select your academic level to receive a clear, concise explanation.

 2. **Test & Thrive**
-   - Evaluate your understanding of a topic by generating quick quizzes and practice questions.
+   - Evaluate your understanding by writing out what you know about a topic.
+The AI then provides a SWOT analysis along with key takeaways and personalized feedback for improvement.

 3. **Key Takeaways**
-   - Summarize main points or insights from the content you’re studying to reinforce memory retention.
+   - Summarize the main insights of your chosen topic, tailored to your academic level, to reinforce memory retention.

 4. **Pomodoro Timer**
-   - Stay productive by breaking your work sessions into focused intervals, complete with break reminders.
+   - Boost productivity by breaking your work into focused intervals.
+Customize the timer with durations ranging from 25 minutes up to 2 hours.

 5. **Daily Study Cue**
-   - Receive a daily prompt or hint that encourages continuous learning and progress.
+   - Receive daily reminders at up to three designated times—only when you’re on the website—to keep you on track.

 6. **Weekly Study Pulse**
-   - Visualize your weekly study sessions via an interactive chart to gauge consistency and momentum.
+   - Visualize your weekly study sessions with a bar graph to gauge consistency and momentum.

 7. **Study Scheduler**
-   - Plan your upcoming sessions and tasks, ensuring you never miss a deadline or important milestone.
+   - Plan your sessions and tasks for the day, and view your complete session history, including completed and missed sessions.

-8. **Responsive & Modern Design**
+8. **Dark & Light Themes with Mobile Responsiveness**
-   - Experience a seamless interface across all devices with a clean, green-themed UI.
+   - Enjoy a seamless experience across devices with a clean, green-themed UI.
+Switch between dark and light modes effortlessly on our mobile-friendly, responsive site.

 ---